I watched him flap helplessly between the teeth of a barbwire fence, screeching for help.

 I looked back to Papa, but he had started reading his book again as if nothing out of the ordinary had happened.
 I felt Galen draw closer to me, his talon fingers grazing the edges of my paper.
 I watched him examine the paper and bring it closer and closer to him.

-He traced my half wobbled letters and asked, "The Alphabet?"
+He traced my half wobbled numbers and asked, "Math?"

 "Yes.
 Papa says I should practice all the time."

 I smiled a little.
 He didn't say anything else as he handed the paper back to me, eyes flitting around the room.
-I began writing again because I am not sure what else to do, but inside I am trembling and I can feel the sadness clutching at me again.
+I began writing again because I was not sure what else to do, but inside I was trembling and I could feel the sadness clutching at me again.

 He would only speak to me, but he gave Papa polite smiles and thanked him often.
 It was closer to autumn and the leaves were beginning to wail as they fell.
-Papa bought Galen proper clothes; though everything he wore hung loosely about his sparrow-like body.
+Papa bought Galen proper clothes; though everything he wore hung loosely about him.

 I did not try to ask him where he was from.
 Papa tried asking him when he began speaking, but Galen only screeched his answer, "no", until his voice was hoarse.